MicrosoftDocs/win32/desktop-src/Msi/recentfolder.md

 ---
-Description: The RecentFolder property is the full path to the Recent folder. ms.assetid: eee76d15-3085-4a26-b67c-14a46f8e32db
+description: The RecentFolder property is the full path to the Recent folder. ms.assetid: eee76d15-3085-4a26-b67c-14a46f8e32db
 title: RecentFolder property
 ms.topic: reference